Autoregression vs Diffusion - Understanding Sampling via Optimal Transport

 If \(y_i=x_{\sigma(i)}\) for a permutation \(\sigma\), then \(J_g\) is a permutation matrix, so \(\vert \det J_g\vert =1\).
 For example, \((y_1,y_2,y_3)=(x_2,x_1,x_3)\) simply changes generation order.
 The model is still autoregressive, just in a different ordering.

-One concrete way to see frequency-space autoregression is through the 2-point Haar basis, the smallest wavelet example of coarse-to-fine generation (Yu et al., 2026).
+At toy scale, one concrete way to see the same coarse-to-fine logic is through the 2-point Haar basis, the smallest wavelet example of frequency-space autoregression (Yu et al., 2026).

 2-Pixel Haar Coordinates